ZhaoYuxin1211/DistributedLibrary/README.md

 #### [Miaomiao Shi](https://github.com/MiaomiaoShi1004)
 - **Message Service:** Key contributor to the Message Service, managing asynchronous communication and event-driven processes using Kafka.
 This involved setting up and maintaining message flow for various system events.
-- **Front-end Implementation:** Played a significant role in implementing the front-end components of the system, ensuring seamless user interaction and interface design.
+- **Front-end Implementation:** Played a significant role in implementing the front-end components of the system using react, ensuring seamless user interaction and interface design.

 #### [Judith Smolenski](https://github.com/jsmo998)
 - **Review Service:** Led the development of the Review Service, focusing on creating and retrieving book reviews.
 This involved database interactions and integration with the microservices architecture.